 The students are under direct supervision of the operating room team.
 Instruction is given by all members, but the student will report to a designated preceptor.
 The students will receive feedback from their preceptors on a day-to-day rotation, weekly evaluations by the department, midterm by the instructors, and final evaluations from all areas.
-The students will perform a weekly self-evaluation to determine areas of strength and weaknesses.
-The Clinical Coordinator is available during the hours of clinical for any concerns that may need to be addressed or remediation if necessary.
+The students will perform self-evaluations to determine areas of strength and weaknesses throughout the program.
+The Program Director/Instructor is available during the hours of clinical for any concerns that may need to be addressed or remediation if necessary.